mavryk-network/mavryk-packaging/docs/baking.md

 1) The secret key is stored on a ledger.

-Open the Tezos Baking app on your ledger and run the following to import the key:
+Open the Mavryk Baking app on your ledger and run the following to import the key:
 ```
-sudo -u tezos tezos-client import secret key baker <ledger-url>
+sudo -u tezos mavryk-client import secret key baker <ledger-url>
 ```
 Apart from importing the key, you'll also need to set it up for baking.
-Open the Tezos Baking app on your ledger and run the following:
+Open the Mavryk Baking app on your ledger and run the following:
 ```
-sudo -u tezos tezos-client setup ledger to bake for baker
+sudo -u tezos mavryk-client setup ledger to bake for baker
 ```

 2) You know either the unencrypted or password-encrypted secret key for your address.

 In order to import such a key, run:
 ```
-sudo -u tezos tezos-client import secret key baker <secret-key>
+sudo -u tezos mavryk-client import secret key baker <secret-key>
 ```

 1) Alternatively, you can generate a fresh baker key and fill it using faucet from https://teztnets.com.

 In order to generate a fresh key run:
 ```
-sudo -u tezos tezos-client gen keys baker
+sudo -u tezos mavryk-client gen keys baker
 ```
 The newly generated address will be displayed as a part of the command output.